-Removing Melted Wax from a Crochet Item
+Removing Melted Wax from a Crochet Item?

 The most common remedy for this occurrence is to cover the area with brown paper and/or paper towels and heat with an iron.
 The wax melts and is absorbed by the paper.
 Some may transfer to your iron soleplate creating a second cleaning job.
-This is a guide about removing melted wax from a crochet item
+This is a page about removing melted wax from a crochet item

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.